viraj57l/NodeJsTask/README.md

 2. Install the required dependencies: npm install

-3.Make sure to replace the values with your actual Redis server details if they differs.
+4. Make sure to replace the values with your actual Redis server details if they differs.

-4. Running the Project
+5. Running the Project
    Start your Redis server.
 If Redis is installed locally, you can run: redis-server

-5.The server will be running on http://localhost:8000 ,it can differ in other devices check on which port the server is running by logging the server port in console.
+6.The server will be running on http://localhost:8000 ,it can differ in other devices check on which port the server is running by logging the server port in console.

-6.API Endpoints
+7.API Endpoints
 You can run this on postman
 POST method  /api/task
 Request Body: